MelloSec/Sorrowset-EC2/README.md

 ###### 5. Terraform runs shell code, updates VM, creates ansible user, adds keys, passwordless sudo
 - Change it if you want a different `ansible` user

+#### [ _What Ansible's Doing_ ]

+###### 1. Ansible kicks off with `deploy.yml`

+- `deploy.yml` Gathers facts and installs the role `requirements.yml` (or optionally installs them to the local path of the project) for the project.
+It sets variables for the Kasm installation, and kicks off installing those roles in that order.

+###### 2. Ansible works the `inventory.yml`

+- Sets the python interpreter, SSH/authorized keys, user/permissions and groups, pip/docker options and timezone to be used as the roles deploy

+###### 3. Ansible installs roles

+- Ansible starts doing the work installing the roles using the variables set in the inventory.
+- weareinteractive.users = Users/Groups/Keys
+- geerlingguy.pip, geerlingguy.ntp = Handles pip and NTP
+- geerlingguy.security = Mostly SSH security.
+Auto-updates, fail2ban, etc
+- viasite-ansible.zsh = installs zsh
+- docker = Checks for Docker, Installs clean with Compose
+- os = upgrade, locale, swap partition, etc
+- ansible-elasticsearch =
+- ansible-traefik =
+- ansible-kasm_server =
+- ansible-vault =
+- darkwizard242.hugo =
+- justin_p.gophish =

 ## Instructions

 ###### - Make sure you have Terraform, the AWS-CLI and Ansible installed on your workstation.